rnorth/blitzemp/README.markdown

 blitzem is a simple cloud server management tool, inspired by [Vagrant](http://vagrantup.com).
 This tool is just a proof-of-concept at the current time, and quite likely to change.

-(c) Richard North 2011, released under the Apache 2 Licence.
+(c) Richard North 2011, released under the BSD Licence (see LICENCE.txt).

 ## Pre-requisites